Automox Remote Tools with Splashtop – Full User Guide

 Tip: Store recordings securely and review them for troubleshooting history, compliance, or team training.

-File Transfer (Premium)
+In-Session File Transfer (Resolve)

 How to Transfer Files: